D.C. Circuit Review – Reviewed: Should There Be A Year Four?

 I started writing D.C.
 Circuit Review–Reviewed in August of 2015.
-Each August since, I have asked myself whether it is worthwhile to keep going for another year.
+Each August since 2015, I have asked myself whether it is worthwhile to keep going for another year.
 So far, my answer has always been, “Sure, why not?”
 But this year I’m wavering.
-There are downsides to these posts; they take a lot time, especially during the summer when the D.C.
+There are downsides to these posts; they take a lot of time, especially during the summer when the D.C.
 Circuit issues scores of opinions.
 Given that volume, it is challenging to even read the opinions, much less do them justice.
 And, frankly, reading them isn’t as interesting as it used to be, especially as I’ve come to more fully appreciate how hard it is to assess the Court’s handiwork without a deep dive into the briefs, the precedent cited, and sometimes the case’s history — which I rarely have time to do.
 Finally, I am now redundant.
 The good folks over at D.C.
 Circuit Breaker have come onto the scene, and they do a great job with the cases.
 Hence, like the Dread Pirate Roberts, I’m tempted to turn over this gig to someone else and sail off into (blogging) retirement.

 It is not all bad, of course.
 Reading cases forces me to focus on what is happening in the real world — and many D.C.
 Circuit opinions are fun to read.
 Likewise, although some of my posts are admittedly pretty lackluster, I hope that not all of them are.
 It is also exciting to meet appellate superstars.
 This counsels in favor of staying the course.
 Yet opportunity costs are real.